mirror0zero/mirrortest/readme.md

 <b>How To Use</b><br>

-There are three buttons which control the SunVox Javascript engine:<br>
+There are three buttons which control the JavaScript SunVox engine:<br>
 <b>execute</b> - starts the SunVox engine and initiates tracker playback from the beginning of the project.
 It is important to note that the camera opens approximately two seconds after the <execute> button is clicked.<br>

 <b>abort</b> - stops the project.
 You will need to click this button twice to completely stop the sound engine.<br>